mbsa-tud/tsad_platform/README.md

             end
     ```

-If you want to add a network **without using the MATLAB deep-learning Toolbox**, proceed as follows:
+**Optional** You can also add all the training and detection function call for your network manually.
+In that case you don't have to add your model to the files mentioned above.
+To do so proceed as follows:

 1. **Add the training function call for you network**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `trainDNN.m`.
 Add your model name within the main *switch* statement, then call your training function and save the trained network in the `Mdl` vairable.
 The `MdlInfo` variable is optional and can be left empty: